-In 2015, an update review was completed and based on the findings, policy 2.0 was amended to maintain the current share of taxes among tax classes.
+In 2015, an update review was completed, and based on the findings, Policy 2.0 was amended to allocate tax increases equally by maintaining the current share of distribution of taxes among tax classes.
+In 2025, this policy was further revised to reduce the business to residential property tax ratio to 3.0 to 1 over the period from 2025 to 2030.